/*

 Your original alternate is now well below ILS minimums.
 You need a new alternate.

 Jamal says, "Does the alternate need to be an airport we can actually land at right now?"
-You tell him yes — an IFR alternate must meet its forecast minimums when you'd arrive.
+You tell him yes, in spirit: a filed alternate has to meet its alternate minimums in the forecast for your arrival window, or it's a name on a form.
 If your filed alternate has gone below, you need a new one before you commit to the approach.

 <<link "A. Amend alternate to KCIC.
 Closest airport with weather above minimums, familiar field."
 "Dec7A">><<set $pathArray to $pathArray.concat(["Dec7: A (KCIC alt)"])>><</link>>